emma-os/Dice-Game-/README.md

-# Dice-Game-
+# Dice Game
-This is a simple browser classic dice game
+# This is a simple browser classic dice game